-Format: Block Prerequisite: French I
+Prerequisite: French I

-Considerations: Second semester grade of 60% or higher in Level I is required.
+Considerations: Second term grade of 60% or higher in Level I is required.

 Course Description: This course continues to emphasize the communicative skills of reading, writing, speaking, and listening.
 Grammar concepts, vocabulary, and use of target language are expanded.